Who’s Who

 Matt is our Physiotherapist lead and an Advanced MSK Practitioner working in a GP Practice within BLMK.
 Matt’s role with the training hub is to contribute to clinical workforce development, specifically around physiotherapy in primary care and act as a point of contact whilst being a ‘champion’ for physiotherapy offering support and guidance to the BLMK primary care physiotherapy workforce.

-Contact Bethany at: b.buddery@nhs.net
+Contact Karen at: karen.duggan8@nhs.net